-If we sum up the major events during 2009 that fall within the areas of interest for Project SafeCom, then a number of highly significant issues emerge in competing ways for front-line attention.
+If we sum up the major events during 2009 that fall within Project SafeCom's areas of interest, then a number of highly significant issues emerge to compete for frontline attention.

 Then there was the report of the Coroner's inquest into the cruel road transport death of Warburton Elder Mr Ward, who died in searing heat in the back of a police van in the West Australian desert.
 Every time we are reminded of that death, a death which should have been prevented, we should - and indeed do - shake with horror, and wonder how this could happen in a society where we can perform sheer miracles in many areas of technology, medical science and life.